It’s easy to build a simple strainer, that uses gravity, to separate honey from beeswax.

 - cut a large hole in one bucket lid.
 The diameter should be a couple of inches smaller than the bottom of the strainer bucket

-- drill lots of 3/4″ holes in the bottom the strainer bucket
+- drill 3/4″ holes in the bottom of the strainer bucket

 - drill a few 3/4″ holes around the strainer bucket’s top edge.
 They should be close enough to the top that the paint strainer bag will cover them when draped over the top edge of the bucket

 - set down an empty, clean bucket.
 It will contain the strained honey

 - put the lid with the large hole on top of the honey container bucket

 - set the strainer bucket on top of the lid with the large hole